stuartlynn/data-and-lab/CHIM.md

 - Space-time
 categories:
 twitter_text:
-introduction: "A set of recently created labour market areas (LMAs) for Chile."
+introduction: "A temporally consistent framework for the analysis of internal migration over a period covering twenty-five years from 1977 to 2002."
 ---
 <script>
   var map = L.map('map').setView([28.601151, 84.115914], 6);